Tuesday, June 9, 2020

 - Salt magazine’s list of The World’s 100 Most Inspiring Women (2015)

-This event has been approved for 1 CE contact hour through NACCM and approval through NASW is currently pending.
+This event has been approved for 1.5 CE contact hours through NACCM and NASW.
 Attendee must attend entire webinar to receive any CE certificates.
 Attendees requesting a CE Certificate for Social Work (NASW) must successfully submit and pass a post-test prior to receiving CE certificate.

 The registration fee for webinars is non-refundable.
 Registrants who are not able to attend the webinar will receive audio & video files following the event.
 CE contact hours will not be available to those who are not able to attend the entire live event.